marcusoftnet/marcusoftnet.github.io/_posts/2006-11-09-generic-webservice-creator-using.md

 where TWebService : SoapHttpClientProtocol

-And when you call GetWebService you supply a method that creates the webservice like this (really sorry for the indentention):
+And when you call GetWebService you supply a method that creates the webservice like this (really sorry for the indentation):

 <span style="font-size:85%;">DemoWebService.Service wss =
 WebServiceCreator.GetWebService(